simon-glitch/simon-glitch.github.io/My_Way_of_Life/about_2023.md

 My mentality and mindset changed a lot.
 I was somewhat motivated by the school's request to write an essay.
 When writing the essay, I changed my perspective on writing.
 However, a lot of the changes I experienced would have happened at a later point in time.
 What changed though?
 Well, I noticed that there are a lot of ethical aspects to writing.
 I noticed that I need to be considerate of how my writing affects the reader.
 None of this was motivated by my teachers, and I don't think they noticed.
 I don't think anyone really understands how much was going on in my mind at the time.

 I used to be angry at everyone for not understanding.
 Now, I don't care about what anyone else thinks of my experience.
-Now, I simply appreciate the fact that I got to learn a lot.
+Now, I simply appreciate the fact that I got to learn